Jonathan Laidlaw: Career at the Bar

+Between 2022 and 2023 Laidlaw represented Andrew Pilley (founder of the BES Utilities fraud), after making a number of attempts to dismiss the criminal charges brought against him, the matter ultimately went to trial in Preston Crown Court between October 2022 and May 2023.
+Pilley was found guilty on 4 serious fraud charges and sentenced to 13 years prison.
+In his sentencing remarks, Laidlaw received admonishment from His Honour Judge Knowles KC for complaining on Pilley's behalf that his cell was too small, complaining of being "humiliated" and asking for him not to sit in the dock during the course of the trial.

 Treasury Counsel

 As Treasury Counsel, Laidlaw brought Britain's first war crimes case and acted as prosecution in the trial of the Provisional IRA bombing of Canary Wharf, the Official Secrets Act prosecution of Richard Tomlinson and David Shayler, the Jill Dando murder trial, the trial of the Al Qaeda cell that planned pre-9/11 attacks in the United States and United Kingdom, the trial of the Al Qaeda attack on Glasgow Airport and of Delroy Grant who received four life sentences and is believed responsible for roughly 100 cases of rape, sexual assault and burglary.